Test ID: HBBSN Hepatitis B Surface Antibody Screen, Qualitative/Quantitative, Serum

 Ordering Guidance

-If patient is being monitored for hepatitis B immune globulin (HBIG) therapy after organ transplantation, order HBABT / Hepatitis B Surface Antibody Monitor, Post-Transplant, Serum.
+If patient is being monitored for hepatitis B immune globulin (HBIG) therapy after organ transplantation, order HBABT / Hepatitis B Virus Surface Antibody Monitor, Post-Transplant, Serum.

 This test should not be used for prenatal screening of pregnant individuals with or without risk factors for hepatitis B virus (HBV) infection.
-For testing such, order HBABP / Hepatitis B Surface Antibody Prenatal, Qualitative/Quantitative, Serum.
+For testing such, order HBABP / Hepatitis B Virus Surface Antibody Prenatal, Qualitative/Quantitative, Serum.

 This test should not be used for diagnostic testing of symptomatic individuals to evaluate post-vaccination immunity status or post-acute infection status of HBV.
-For testing such patients, order HBAB / Hepatitis B Surface Antibody, Qualitative/Quantitative, Serum.
+For testing such patients, order HBAB / Hepatitis B Virus Surface Antibody, Qualitative/Quantitative, Serum.

 Necessary Information